shade-linux/shade/README.md

 - Use `shade uninstall <package>` to uninstall packages
 - Use `shade update` to update buildscripts
 - Use `shade upgrade` to update package (works only for cached git repos as of now)
-- Update individual packages with `shade install <package>`
+- Update individual packages with `shade reinstall <package>`

 ## Contributing and support

-If you have a question, you can open an issue or join our [Matrix room](https://matrix.to/#/!QFHcZFQVmhZjDjYMYR:matrix.org?via=matrix.org).
+If you have a question, you can open an issue, join our [Matrix room](https://matrix.to/#/!QFHcZFQVmhZjDjYMYR:matrix.org?via=matrix.org), or ask in Github Discussions.
 If you want to contribute, feel free to fork this repo and create a pull request.